- Online Training

 “Your ability to function on little to no sleep is more so a testament to your body's resiliency, not its performance capacity.” - Jeff Nichols (High Performance Director and Former Navy SEAL)

 Generally speaking, humans are relatively poor at assessing the long-term risks and benefits of their current lifestyle choices.
-Thus, it is rather dangerous to assume that a dark deprived, highly caffeinated, results driven society will naturally regulate their biological sleep needs.
+Thus, it is rather dangerous to assume that a dark deprived, highly caffeinated, results driven, "rise and grind" society will naturally regulate their biological sleep needs.

 So, the question remains - How do we change this attitude towards sleep?
 Why aren't parents seeking to implement changes within their teenagers lives to optimize performance and health?